amoe/lotdd/notes.md

 are dereferenced in the same way as a regular pointer.
 Langr uses shared_ptr.

 It still seems to work with a unique_ptr, so not sure why a shared one is used.

+You can use gtest filters to run test subsets, basically don't do this though.